 Wishes: Rules elaborating on wish have been tricky at the best of times but this one certainly makes a valiant attempt.
 Guidlines are given for approximate goldpiece value, probability that the wish will succeed, probability that the wish will have some sort of repercussion, damage indicators and so on and so forth, depending on the nature of the wish or the power of the object granting it.
 In wilderlands, Wishes are not that good for bringing people back from the dead, and can only do so temporarily, with varying levels of functionality.

-Add to this neatness, rules for taking other baronies are included, as well as the possibility to change the alignment of captured settlement.
-After that, the rules gradually crumble and become increasingly murky, mere sentences describing the feeding of armies or the return of investments, but most of these terms lack defenition, making them hard to use.
+Added to this neatness, rules for taking other baronies are included, as well as the possibility to change the alignment of captured settlement.
+After that, the rules gradually crumble and become increasingly murky, mere sentences describing the feeding of armies or the return of investments, but most of these terms lack definition and context, making them hard to use for anyone not already immersed in the gaming culture of the 70s.
 While I think most Wilderlands campaigns are likely to be concerned mostly with the exploration of the world, it is nice to see the open-ended nature of DnD emphasized in force.

 Trade Guide: An excellent small subsystem on the adjudication of trade.
 Since many villages are basically subsistence based, only villages with a market can be used for trading in earnest.
 Villages have a demand for certain products depending on the nature of the goods (broadly categorized in common, rare & extraordinary) and their population.
 A list of sample prices for wares is given below, I like it that the goods vary from bushels of Maize to a living Purple Worm.
 The price you get for Gnoll Slaves is very low though 😦

 Population density: I’m kind of astonished at the level of thought and depth that went into this Sandbox from fucking 1977 and I have the niggling feeling that if I were to crossreference all the villages mentioned in this supplement, they would confirm exactly to this format.
-Anyway, the game basically explains to you the number of hexes that is neccesary to sustain a certain population, based on the percenage of tillable land for agricultural societies, and lightly wooded areas for tribes of hunter gatherers.
+Anyway, the game lays out the number of hexes that is necessary to sustain a certain population, based on the percentage of tillable land for agricultural societies, and lightly wooded areas for tribes of hunter gatherers.
 Nice to see this attention to detail added to the game.